Wiki - Virtues

 Note that if you find an item in Trammel, you will find the owner in a Trammel city, not the Felucca version, and vice versa.
 Keep this in mind if you are having trouble finding the owner of a object.

 At about 65 Forensics skill, you can identify the specific person who owned an item.
 You can identify the town around 40 skill.

 Each town features a special lost and found box located within a bank.
 To use the lost and found system you simply drop a lost item onto the box.
-In order to find the specific city in which the item should be returned, or better yet, the specific owner, you will need to use Forensic Evaluation on the item.
+In order to find the specific city in which the item should be returned you will need to use Forensic Evaluation on the item.